klenium/tetris/README.md

 # Tetris in many languages

 A very simple Tetris game implemented in different programming languages.
-It was created as a homework at an university (BMEVIAUAL00), the purpose is to discover varied programming languages.
+It was created as a homework at an university (BMEVIAUAL00, BMEVIMIAC04), the purpose is to discover varied programming languages, tools, continuous integration, GitHub capabilities.
 The game is simple, but it's enough to discover a language's features, syntax and tools, compare them, try different methods, paradigms.

 Each language-subproject must fulfill [the basic Tetris requirements][1].